UPDATE: Circumference of Silence, will be released on July 8, 2021 by Black Rose Writing. CLICK HERE to pre-order.

 Funny that this particular recollection of living with her mother, who was absent from most of her childhood, should still be with her some sixty years later.
 She wonders how she has remolded this and other memories over time.
 How her ever-changing emotions, kneaded into the hard-baked facts, have become as indistinguishable from each other as flour is to dough.

 Sorting through the mail, Mali finds nothing urgent.
 Only bills.
 Bloomingdale’s, Con Ed, and a letter from the landlord releasing her mother from her lease.
 At the bottom of the pile, she recognizes one from the United States Holocaust Memorial Museum.
 A similar letter had come to her own mailbox at home a few days ago.
-She had thrown it away, unopened, never thinking more about it, until the following morning when she had walked down the driveway to collect her Times.
+She had thrown it away, unopened, never thinking more about it, until the following morning when she walked down the driveway to collect her Times.
 There, right in her path, staring straight up at her, was an envelope with the words, WHAT YOU DO MATTERS.
 As she picked it up, a sudden strange feeling came over her.
 Had those words been purposefully put in her way?
 An omen, perhaps.

 Unable to throw the envelope away, she left it on the table by the front door, the words jumping out at her each time she passed by.
 That evening, she showed it to her husband, Michael.
 He laughed.
 A raccoon had gotten into the garbage, he said.
 He thought he’d cleaned it all up, but the envelope must have escaped him and been blown to the driveway by the wind.
 She laughed then too.
 And although she admitted a little foolishness to herself, she couldn’t quite let go of the thought that what you do does matter, and she brought the pledge card downstairs, adding it to her stack of bills to pay.

-On the threshold to her mother’s bedroom, she hesitates at the door for a moment before going in.
+On the threshold to her mother’s bedroom now, she hesitates at the door for a moment before going in.
 The sheets on the bed are pulled back, still unmade from the night last week when the paramedics had come to take her mother to the hospital.
 A thick book lies open on the bed, the jacket’s flyleaf folded over a page, as if waiting for her mother to return and continue to read where she’d left off.
 It’s Vikram Seth’s Two Lives.
-She had given it to her mother a few years ago.
+She had given it to her mother a few months ago.
 Picking up the book, she sits on the carpeted floor with her back against the bed and begins to skim its pages, mostly looking at the photographs.
 The memoir had originally interested her because of their families’ coincidental connection with the same two cities.
 First there was Berlin in the time prior to World War Two, where Vikram Seth’s great-aunt and great-uncle had lived, and Mali’s mother had grown up.
 Then, Hendon, the area of north west London they had all settled in afterward.

 She stands, sets the closed book on the bed.

-Blue jeans, a brown leather belt hanging from them and a blue and white pin-striped man’s shirt—just what her mother had always liked to wear—lie neatly draped over the white wicker chair next to the bed.
-The clothes look oddly deflated to Mali, as if the body that had once inhabited them has been spirited away by the wave of a magic wand.
+Blue jeans, a brown leather belt hanging from them, and a blue and white pin-striped man’s shirt—just what her mother had always liked to wear—lie neatly draped over the white wicker chair next to the bed.
+The clothes look oddly deflated to Mali, as if the body that once inhabited them has been spirited away by the wave of a magic wand.
 A few small white pills dot the bedside table.